Mvelde0/LedCal/README.md

  >## Installation

-* You can get the download the latest release from here -> https://github.com/Mvelde0/LedCal/releases
+* Download the latest release from here -> https://github.com/Mvelde0/LedCal/releases

 * Extract to a new Folder

-* The zipped application and the source code can be downloaded.
-Any previous releases will be here aswell.
-  Since the application is a wrapped exe file with the JRE included, no other installation is required.
+* Since the application is a wrapped exe file with the JRE included, no other installation is required.